 Again, continuing professional education (CPE) is crucial to maintaining your certification status.
 Many opportunities to earn CPEs include participating in professional development sessions like the Insider Risk Summit — September’s virtual free event.

 How to report your CPE:

-Failure to report CPEs will result in the revocation of the CRISC designation and membership; to restore them, candidates will need to re-take and pass the CRISC exam and re-submit a completed application.
-Note that, in addition to documentation of CPE hours, renewal fees and maintenance fees apply for re-certification.
+Failure to report CPEs will result in the revocation of the CRISC designation and membership; to restore them, candidates will need to retake and pass the CRISC exam and resubmit a completed application.
+Note that renewal fees and maintenance fees also apply for recertification in addition to documentation of CPE hours.

 A CRISC certification can give professionals a way to demonstrate their skills in risk analysis and assessment.
-This certification, however, is not based on simply passing a test, but it requires a mixture of previous, specific work experiences, and a life-long commitment to continuous education that consists of maintaining CPE hours whereby updating existing knowledge and skills in the areas of risk and information systems control, as each ISACA member must maintain an adequate level of current competence and proficiency in their field or profession to support any professional qualifications/certifications.
+This credential, however, is not based on simply passing a test.
+Still, it requires a mixture of previous, specific work experiences and a life-long commitment to continuous education.
+That education consists of maintaining CPE hours to update existing knowledge and skills in the areas of risk and information systems control; each ISACA member must maintain an adequate level of current competence and proficiency in their field.